 If you were to keep a food diary for a week and captured food choices how many would be on the grounds of:

 Keeping a diary may help you become more conscious of some of the decisions you are making.
 Planning ahead can also prevent this.
-If you don't currently plan ahead then this months FREE Download may be useful to you.

 Remember when making changes keep it small – small and consistent is the key!

 Change is not easy but it is worth it.

 I took the more complicated path.
 My quick fix actually was far from a quick fix at all!
 I learnt the lessons and I learnt about nutrition so that I can motivate, educate and support others on their journey.

 Don’t worry about what other people are doing, or what is working for them, focus on you and what works for you.